Grampian Mountains: Name

 The Roman historian Tacitus recorded Mons Graupius as the site of the defeat of the native Caledonians by Gnaeus Julius Agricola c.
 83 AD.
 The actual location of Mons Graupius, literally 'Mount Graupius' (the element 'Graupius' is of unknown meaning), is a matter of dispute among historians, though most favour a location within the Grampian massif, possibly at Raedykes, Megray Hill or Kempstone Hill.
 The spelling Graupius comes from the Codex Aesinas, a mediaeval copy of Tacitus's Germania believed to be from the mid-9th century.
-"Graupius" was incorrectly rendered "Grampius" only in the 1476 printed edition of Tacitus's Agricola.
-The name Grampians is believed to have first been applied to the mountain range in 1520 by the Scottish historian Hector Boece, an adaptation of the incorrect Mons Grampius.
-Thus the range owes its name to this day to a typesetter's mistake.
 In the Middle Ages, this locale was known as the Mounth, a name still held by a number of geographical features.

 Etymology

 Recorded first as Graupius in 83 A.D, the origin of the name Grampians is uncertain.
-The name may be Brittonic and represent a corrupted form, of which the genuine would be *Cripius, containing *crip meaning "ridge" (c.f.
-Welsh crib).
+The name may be Brittonic and represent a corrupted form, of which the genuine would be *Cripius, containing *crip meaning "ridge" (cf. Welsh crib).

+"Graupius" was incorrectly rendered "Grampius" in the 1476 printed edition of Tacitus's Agricola.
+The name Grampians is believed to have first been applied to the mountain range in 1520 by the Scottish historian Hector Boece, perhaps an adaptation of the incorrect Mons Grampius.
+Thus the range may owe its name to a typesetter's mistake.